 Whilst some teenage girls open up with a chat over juice or coffee, the majority (and certainly boys) responds better when on the move.
 Keeping active will lessen eye contact, which can come across as aggressive and cause them to withdraw.
 Whether you go for a walk or play catch with a ball, your teen will likely feel more comfortable to talk.

-Most times teenage behaviour and attitude isn’t personal, so try to keep your defenses low, and keep your emotions under control.
+Most times teenage behaviour and attitude are not personal, so try to keep your defences low, and keep your emotions under control.
 This will help you to stay calm and not shout or lash out with unkind words or criticism.

 Don’t make it a lecture.
 The number one frustration I hear every day in my consultancy for help with teens is that they are not given enough opportunity to be heard.
 Allow your teen to feel listened to.
 Be respectful of their thoughts and ideas, even if you disagree.

 Remember that your teen is already a young adult

 When communicating with your teen, try to apply the principle of transactional analysis and aim to talk to your teen on an adult-adult level.
 Meet them on respectful ‘level ground’ and you will be less likely to be on the receiving end of a defensive attitude because they don’t like being spoken to as a ‘child’ younger than their years.